Meet Bruce Grossman

 Life Experience

-I was born in Chicago, Illinois then my family relocated to the San Fernando Valley, north of LA in 1952.
+I was born in Chicago, Illinois, then my family relocated to the San Fernando Valley, north of LA in 1952.
 After graduating from UCLA in 1969, I moved to Northern California.
 I taught school and worked as a freelance photographer.
 Then in 1976 my first wife and I sojourned across the United States, camping, fishing and backpacking.
 In October of that year we discovered Taos, New Mexico and I have been here ever since.
 I worked at a variety of jobs, such as managing a bee farm, serving as a fire lookout in the Blue Range Wilderness of Arizona and coordinating a residential treatment center for children and adolescents.
 I also worked as the Headmaster of a private school.
 I was trained as a psychotherapist in the late 1980s and have been in practice since 1991.

-I have two wonderful sons both born and raised in Taos as well as three grandchildren.
+I have two wonderful sons, both born and raised in Taos as well as three grandchildren.
 I have been happily remarried since 2002.
 Outside the therapy office my interests include: traveling, hiking, reading, writing, fishing and cycling.
 Sometimes I just sit in my garden and do nothing.